mtorres253/mtorres253.github.io/chapt-5/index.md

 Whether we are considering a life changing decision such as whether or not to accept a job offer; or a less dramatic decision like how we will respond to a friend’s request for time, the choices we make have lasting impacts on our relationships, our confidence and our overall level of stress.
 This is why it can really help to have a structured framework for making decisions.

 ## Knowing what you can manage
 By systematically analyzing our ability to cope with the stress/anxiety of carrying out a potential solution, we are able to feel confident in putting the plan into action.
-This is referred to as coping confidence.
+This is referred to as cop-ing confidence.

 An important question to consider when thinking about potential solutions to a challenge is whether or not you are prepared to emotionally tolerate the stress and/or anxiety related to acting out the chosen solution.
-It helps to pay increased attention to our own strengths and limitations in coping with and managing anxiety.

-Example: Paul loves cold weather, therefore has a very different ability to cope with moving to Wisconsin for a job, as opposed to Tom who feels depressed and unmotivated by cold weather.
+It helps to pay increased attention to your own strengths and limitations in coping with and managing anxiety.
+Someone who isn’t particularly sensitive to temperature and climate, would have a very different ability to cope with moving to Wisconsin for a job, than someone who feels depressed and unmotivated by cold weather.
 Individual differences in coping need to be considered for solid problem solving.

-Conscious decision-making can help prevent unintended side effects of putting a plan into action because we are more aware and prepared for the emotional impact of enacting our plan.
-It
+Conscious decision-making can help prevent unintended side effects of putting a plan into action because we are more aware and prepared for the emotional impact of enacting the plan.

 ## Problem solving steps